fastly/secretd/doc/DESIGN.md

     {
 		"action": "acl.set",
 		"key": ["a", "b", "c"],
-		"subject": "cache-lcy1120",
+		"group": "ops",
 		"permissions": [ "read" ]
     }

-Replaces any existing ACLs for the particular subject.
-An empty permissions set will delete the ACL for the user.
+Replaces any existing ACLs for the particular group.
+An empty permissions set will delete the ACL for the group.

 ### retrieving ACLs